Now you see me, now you don’t: The truth about bisexual dating

 Izzy: You have to deal with the fallout of someone telling you that you are going through a phase

-Izzy, 24 is social secretary in the LGBTQ society at her university, putting on speed mating/ dating events on across the campus.
-She’s sick of being told that her interest in both sexes is a short term thing that she’ll grow out of.
+Izzy, 24 is social secretary in the LGBTQ society at her university, putting on speed dating events across the campus.
+She’s sick of being told that her interest in both sexes is a short-term thing that she’ll grow out of.
 Believe it or not, being bisexual isn’t quite as temporary as an interest in boybands or YouTubers.

 “I feel almost obliged to tell my dates immediately – like if I don’t I am being somehow disingenuous,” she says.

 “But then you have to deal with the fallout of someone telling you that you are going through a phase.”

 The Bisexual Resource Centre is the oldest organisation worldwide that provides resources and funding to create a stronger community for bisexual and pansexual individuals.
 Based in the US it supports projects around the world.